kudelabs/hackpad-migration/README.md

     $ gem install hackpad-migration

+## Config

+    Please copy db.json.sample to db.json and edit it before migreate.

 ## Usage

     hackpad-migrate migrate

     Options:
-    [--output=OUTPUT]  # file path for the result, default is result.json in current path.
+    [--db=db_file]  # file path for the result, default is db.json in current path.

     Do migration with the config in the result, it will create a new config when you execute it at first time.